-- Drain the cooling liquid. - Open the drain plug (CLD) under the vacuum pump - Open the purge cap (CLV 1) on the top of the vacuum pump DP near the expansion vessel and also the purge cap (CLV 2) on the B-side (gearings). - Unscrew the filler cap (CLF) for the cooling liquid. - Drain the cooling liquid completely. - Screw on the drain plug (CLD) under the vacuum pump for the cooling liquid. - Collect the cooling liquid and recycle it or dispose of it according to local or national regulations. - Drain the cooling water - Open the cooling water regulating valves (CWR 1 & 2). - Pull off the connections for the inlet and outlet of the cooling water. - Drain the cooling water completely. - If necessary, drain the cooling water with the help of compressed air to prevent any risk of frost or corrosion.
+- Drain the cooling liquid. - Open the drain plug (CLD) under the vacuum pump - Open the purge cap (CLV 1) on the top of the vacuum pump DP near the expansion vessel and also the purge cap (CLV 2) on the B-side (gearings). - Unscrew the filler cap (CLF) for the cooling liquid. - Drain the cooling liquid completely. - Screw on the drain plug (CLD) under the vacuum pump for the cooling liquid. - Screw on the purge caps (CLV 1 & 2) and the filling cap (CLF) for the cooling liquid. - Collect the cooling liquid and recycle it or dispose of it according to local or national regulations. - Drain the cooling water - Open the cooling water regulating valves (CWR 1 & 2). - Pull off the connections for the inlet and outlet of the cooling water. - Drain the cooling water completely. - If necessary, drain the cooling water with the help of compressed air to prevent any risk of frost or corrosion.

-When the vacuum system has not been in operation for a few days or when a sticky substance has been drawn, it is possible that the two scroll rotors of the NS (DP) vacuum pump will stick to each other.
+When the vacuum system has not been in operation for a few days or when a sticky substance has been sucked, it is possible that the two scroll rotors of the NS (DP) vacuum pump will stick to each other.
 Screw opens the access cover to the scroll rotors.
 Loosen the rotors from each other with the help of an Allan key by turning them in clockwise direction by hand.